The mission of the Adult Numeracy Network (ANN):

-The Adult Numeracy Network (ANN), formerly the Adult Numeracy Practitioners Network, was formed by adult education practitioners at the first national Conference on Adult Mathematical Literacy held in Arlington, Virginia, in March 1994.
-They had joined researchers, program administrators, government officials and others to discuss the status of adult numeracy education and to determine future directions.
-The conference was co-sponsored by the National Council of Teachers of Mathematics (NCTM), the National Center on Adult Literacy (NCAL), and the Office of Vocational and Adult Education of the U.S. Department of Education.
+The Adult Numeracy Network, formerly the Adult Numeracy Practitioners Network, was formed by adult education practitioners at the first national Conference on Adult Mathematical Literacy held in Arlington, Virginia, in March 1994.
+They joined researchers, program administrators, government officials and others to discuss the state of adult numeracy education and to imagine a future.
+The conference was co-sponsored by the National Council of Teachers of Mathematics (NCTM), the National Center on Adult Literacy (NCAL), and the Office of Vocational and Adult Education of the U.S. Department of Education (OVAE, now OCTAE).

 Forming the Network was a volunteer commitment by the practitioners to continue the work of the conference at the grassroots level where teachers and students meet.
 The Network adopted a constitution and by-laws in April 1995, at its first annual meeting in Cambridge, Massachusetts.
 In July 1997, the ANPN board voted to change the name of the Network to the Adult Numeracy Network.
 In April 1998, the ANN became an affiliate-at-large of the National Council of Teachers of Mathematics.

 To learn more about the history of the Adult Numeracy Network, read ANN at 25

 To learn more about the future of the Adult Numeracy Network, read the 2019 ANN Strategic Plan